nihzh/nihzh.github.io/docs/Edinburgh/Applied Machine Learning.md

 ![](../img/Pasted%20image%2020250918203215.png)
 model `f`
-input `x` : features or oberservations or measurements about the real-parameters $\color{#b293f6}\theta$: things going to learn from data output `y`
+input `x` : features or observations or measurements about the real-parameters $\color{#b293f6}\theta$: things going to learn from data output `y`

-*Manually defining exhaustivev rules for a given task can be very challenging, as it is difficult to account for all possibilities.*
+*Manually defining exhaustive rules for a given task can be very challenging, as it is difficult to account for all possibilities.*

 predefined rules
 measure a given real y-value and prediction from model